trinhvg/MoMA/README.md

 Implementation of paper [[arXiv]](https://arxiv.org/abs/2308.16561):

-"MoMA: Momentum Contrastive Learning with Multi-head Attention-based Knowledge Distillation for Histopathology Image Analysis"
-Trinh Thi Le Vuong and Jin Tae Kwak.
+MoMA: Momentum Contrastive Learning with Multi-head Attention-based Knowledge Distillation for Histopathology Image Analysis" Trinh Thi Le Vuong and Jin Tae Kwak.

 ### Release note: The CNN version has been released.
 We will release the ViT and SwinViT soon.